Bluefield, West Virginia

 Bluefield is a city in Mercer County, West Virginia, United States.
 The population was 9,658 at the 2020 census.
-It is the principal city of the Bluefield WV-VA micropolitan area, which had a population of 106,363 in 2020.
+It is the principal city of the Bluefield micropolitan area extending into Virginia, which had a population of 106,363 in 2020.
+The city is home to Bluefield State University, a public historically black university serving nearly 1,300 students.